torbenmoeller/pluvial/content/post/webserver-as-a-function/index.md

 +++

 # TL;DR
-Flask already serves static files by default.
-Complying with the default structure makes the setup very easy.
+Flask already serves static files by default, hence complying with the default structure allows the setup to be very easy.

 # Motivation
-* Very fast setup of a web server locally
+* Very fast setup of a local web server
 * One deployment artefact can contain static and dynamic parts

 # Prerequisites